mIRC-Scripters/mirckb/docs/source/commands/auto.rst

 Auto-OP is a feature that can be used to manage access for a channel.
 Whenever a user whose address matches an address in the auto-op list joins the channel, mIRC will automatically OP them.

-The **/auto** command can also be used to disable or enable this feature as well as add and remove users from and to the list.
+The **auto** command can also be used to disable or enable this feature as well as add and remove users from and to the list.

-.. attention:: This command has been superseded by the :doc:`/aop <aop>` command.
+**This** commands been superseded by the :doc: `/aop </commands/aop>` command.'''

 Synopsis
 --------